DanielWicz/manwoman-classifier/README.md

 ### Architecture
-The neural network is based on 19 layers, where 13 layers are convolutional layers with weights from VGG16 [1] model using transfer learning technique, 3 layers are full connected layers, with batch normalisation applied before every layer.
+The neural network is based on 19 layers, where 13 layers are convolutional layers with weights from VGG16 [1] model using transfer learning technique, three layers are full connected layers, with batch normalization, applied before every layer.

 #### Model
 <pre>